Table of Contents

 Option 2.
 Use a backup program to clone your hard drive

-Obviously, there are alternatives to Time Machine that you may prefer for several reasons.
-We recommend you take a look at the best software to make backups, among which are: Acronis, ChronoSync, Carbon Copy Cloner, Carbonite or SuperDuper.
+There are alternatives to Time Machines that you may prefer for several reasons.
+We recommend you take a look at the best software to make backups, among which are: Acronis, ChronoSync, Carbon Copy Cloner, Carbonite, Paragon Hardisk Manager or SuperDuper.

 Option 3: iCloud

-- Click the ‘Options’ box next to iCloud.
+- Click on “Options” next to “iCloud Drive.“

-With these options selected, any connected device with the same Apple ID can share access to the same files and the same ‘System Preferences’ settings.
-Another advantage is the fact that backing up to iCloud means that you don’t need to have an external drive.
+Another advantage is that backing up to iCloud means you don’t need an external drive.

 Option 4: Dropbox, Google Drive, or another cloud storage service